SulaimanSayyed21/h446Alevel/h446Alevel.md

 </html>
 ```

 The above scripts named `topicScript.js` and `practiceScript.js` are created under `public/javascripts/` directory.
-The first script reads a file named `topics.json` and traverse through the data and upon finding a unique object `topics.lessons.title` reads its value and fills in a list of tipics which is made dynamically on the fly for the user to select the topics.
+The first script reads a file named `topics.json` and traverse through the data and upon finding a unique object `topics.lessons.title` reads its value and fills in a list of topics which is made dynamically on the fly for the user to select the topics.
 A dropdown item is shown below.
 This script `topicScript.js` is used by both pages `practice.ejs and test.ejs`.
 When creating some buttons, it checks to see call is coming from which page.

 ![topic-dropdown-01.jpg](images\\docs\\topic-dropdown-01.jpg)<br>
 *figure-*

- When `practice.ejs` template is loaded number of  ineractions happens which are indicated by the numbers in sequenceDiagram shown below.
+ When `practice.ejs` template is loaded number of  interactions happens which are indicated by the numbers in sequenceDiagram shown below.
 DOM functions used are described in [Appendix-D](#appendix-d)

 > Note: Interaction number 4 shows that the page gets a reference to a unique id named `topicList`, it is present in a header section of this practice page.
 Then the dynamically generated list is attached to the header.